muhammadzaid-99/SubSnip/README.md

 ## 📝 Notes

-* Subtitle extraction logic in Python is currently commented for stability.
+* Subtitle extraction logic in Python is currently paused due to environment setup issues.
 * You can scale worker replicas using:

 ```yaml